xct007/cai-api/README.md

 In the future, I would like to add more features to the API, such as user authentication and authorization, and more endpoints for interacting with the character AI service.

 If you have any questions or feedback, please feel free to reach out to me.
 I would love to hear from you!

+## Live Demo

+A live demo of the API is available at [https://apigratis.site/docs](https://apigratis.site/docs)